asjad99/Sequential-Decision-Making-/README.md

 - Data Formats should be easy for computers to parse, people to read and widely used by systems in production.
 Here is a guide for [Common Data Types and Formats](https://github.com/asjad99/datascience-GYM/blob/master/Data_Munging/2.%20data_types_formats.ipynb)
 - [Reproducability in Data Science] https://maxmasnick.com/media/slides/data-analysis-reproducibility/data-analysis-reproducibility.pdf
 - The computations we perform must be reproducible and tweakable.
 Data Pipelines need to be documented.
 Here is a guide by Jeff lean on [how to share data with a statistician](https://github.com/asjad99/datascience-GYM/blob/master/Data_Munging/3.%20Data_Cleaning.ipynb)
-- Creating a data driven organization: https://learning.oreilly.com/library/view/data-driven/9781491925454/
+- [Creating a data driven organization]: (https://www.oreilly.com/library/view/creating-a-data-driven/9781492049227/ch04.html)
 - Managing teams: https://www.oreilly.com/library/view/managing-data-science/9781838826321/

 #### Interesting case studies: